 But one size does not fit all.
 Our agile workforce and flexible family friendly working practices - including flexible working hours and locations - help us create the right mix of employees from across the North and beyond.
-It's meant we have been able to successfully private sector; from diverse geographic locations; and with different lifestyles and experiences - something that is critical to the success of our programmes.
+It's meant we have been able to successfully attract people from both the public and private sector; from diverse geographic locations; and with different lifestyles and experiences - something that is critical to the success of our programmes.